AndrewCMartin/idb/PITCHME.md

   - Recognizable links on every page
 +++
 - Fun to see how everything connects
-  - So its fun and easy to learn/explore everything Marvel
+  - Easy to learn about and explore the Marvel universe

 ---

-# What did we learn?
+### What did we learn?

 +++
-## Technically
+### Technically
 +++

-- Scraping from the API
+- Scraping data from ReSTful APIs
+- Working with a database

 +++
-- Using various tools we've never known before
+- Using various new tools, libraries and software
   - React-Bootstrap
   - Postman
   - SQLAlchemy
   - GCP
-  - And more
+  - and more
 +++

 - Hosting/managing the website